Frequently Asked Questions

 Below we have compiled a list of common questions we are asked about our products and services, If you cannot find the answer you are looking for below, please contact us.

-Somerzby ship to all Australian states and territories, we use Australia Post for feeders and Direct Freight Express for shipping our cat enclosures, chicken coops, rabbit and guinea pig hutches.
+Somerzby ship to all Australian states and territories, We use Australia Post for smaller items and Direct Freight Express for shipping our larger coops, hutches and enclosures.

 With all our shipping Australia wide, we supply a tracking number with all shipments.